 Discussion Paper sind kurze wissenschaftliche Papiere, die konkrete und eng gefasste Themen behandeln.
-Wissenschaftlerinnen und Wissenschaftler des Deutschen Instituts für Entwicklungspolitik (DIE) stellen darin Zwischenergebnisse von Forschungsprojekten, Thesen, Einschätzungen sowie politische Gutachten und andere praxisorientierte wissenschaftliche Arbeiten zur Diskussion.
+Wissenschaftler*innen des Deutschen Instituts für Entwicklungspolitik (DIE) stellen darin Zwischenergebnisse von Forschungsprojekten, Thesen, Einschätzungen sowie politische Gutachten und andere praxisorientierte wissenschaftliche Arbeiten zur Diskussion.
 Die Papiere können kostenlos als PDF heruntergeladen oder zum Preis von 6,00 € bei der Publikationsverwaltung des DIE per E-Mail oder postalisch bestellt werden.

 Zeige Ergebnisse 1 bis 10 von 364.